 Health bars or energy bars with lots of nuts and grains are easy to prepare in advance or simply buy some to take with for a healthy snack.

 Instant cereals and oats for breakfasts are convenient and make a quick snack for hungry kids in between meals.

 Different cracker and flat breads are easy to pep up with a topping of your choice.
 A great alternative for normal bread that squashed easily is to try Ciabatta bread, which is firmer.

 Take a good supply of dried herbs and spices to add extra flavor.
-Pack into tiny zip-lock bags or small containers to save space.
+Pack into tiny self-seal bags or small containers to save space.

 Fruit juice in boxes are easy to pack.
 Tea, coffee, cocoa or Milo for chilly evenings next to the campfire will keep chills at bay.